annisvvv/Blog/index.md

 #### Welcome to my blog

 This is my personal blog i wish i could help someone of you get inspired, wish you  good lecture.
-You can find more information in the about section.
+You can find more information in the [About](/about/) section.

 #### Posts: